voen-void/passive-hv-osc-probe/README.md

 5. Use a resin with a relative dielectric constant no higher than 6.

 > [!CAUTION]
 > High voltages can easily be lethal.
 Only deal with them if you are qualified.
+You are building and using this project at your own risk!

 ## Physical construction